makrai/notes/qui22-core-human-value-dataset.md

 # Related Work

-* incorporating the theory of human value to dialogue systems by
+* incorporating the theory of human value to dialogue systems
 * our dataset shares a similar nature with multiple social commonsense benchmarks and knowledge bases
 * we apply our ValueNet for various dialogue tasks related to EQ

 ## Theory of Human Value and Utility